-Moving is hard... add a toddler to the mix and it can seem darn near impossible.
-Moving company, BigSteelBox came out posted an amazing article about moving with a young child, covering everything from when to pack their belongings to introducing them to their new neighborhood.
-Below are just a few of the topics they cover - to check out the whole article, click here. :)
+Moving is hard… add a toddler to the mix and it can seem darn near impossible.
+Moving company, BigSteelBox came out and posted an amazing article about moving with a young child, covering everything from when to pack their belongings to introducing them to their new neighborhood.
+Below are just a few of the topics they cover – to check out the whole article, click here. 🙂

 Congratulations, you’re moving into a new home and you can’t wait to set up your family’s life in your new community!
 There’s just one snag: your toddler has no idea that a huge change is coming.
 Moving can be a challenge for anyone, but it can be even more traumatic for a toddler who is not part of the decision-making process.
 Uprooting a teenager or switching your child’s school is difficult, but moving a toddler has its own set of challenges as they work on understanding what’s happening and accepting this big change in their life.
 It’s important to let your child know that they are not leaving their bed and their toys behind, and that you will all be there together as a family when you move into your new home.
 Helping a toddler deal with change is all about validating their fears and feelings, listening to them, and laying out expectations for them in ways that they can understand.
 Make your positive message about this change clear and reinforce it many times as you lead up to the move.
 Here are some ways you can ease this big transition.